clarencepohh/tp/docs/team/mahesh1772.md

 - Documented the architecture and design decisions for the `WeekView` and `MonthView` classes, including their integration with the `Ui Renderer`.
 - Detailed the implementation of the `CommandHandler` and `StringParser`, providing insights into the command processing workflow and interaction with other components.
 - Included diagrams to illustrate the structure and relationships between the classes I developed.

+### Contributions to team-based tasks:
+- Conducted rigorous testing of the application to identify and resolve various edge cases and corner cases, ensuring the robustness and reliability of the system.
+- Participated actively in team discussions and code reviews, providing valuable feedback and suggestions to improve the codebase.

 ### Reflection
 My involvement in this project has been a profound learning experience, sharpening my skills in UI/UX design, command-line interfaces, and software architecture.
 The challenges I faced pushed me to innovate and deliver features that significantly improve the user experience.
 I am eager to continue contributing to the project's success and evolution.